 Network models for the N-regulation of genes in the N-assimilation pathway: To date, our regulatory network models for the N-assimilation pathway, indicate that inorganic-N (nitrate) signals activate genes involved in nitrate uptake, reduction, and assimilation into organic-N (Glu/Gln) (Fig. X).
 These genes are in turn feedback-repressed by these organic-N products (Glu/Gln) of N-assimilation.
 (This may represent an “energy conservation” mechanism to conserve ATP & reducing equivalents, & carbon skeletons required for N-assimilation, when levels of organic-N are abundant.)
 In turn, these organic-N signals (Glu/Gln), activate target genes involved in converting “reactive” Gln into “inert” Asn, a more carbon-efficient N-transport amino acid used for N-transport/storage (e.g. to seeds) (see Fig. X).
 Our network models [Krouk 2010, Nero 2009b, Gutierrez 2008] have enabled us to identify TFs involved in mediating the responses to nitrate and organic-N signals (see Fig. 1, Table X), which are the focus of our initial perturbation studies.

 Identification and prioritization of TF hubs for perturbation studies.
 We used two different types of network modeling approaches to identify the TFs associated with the regulation of this N-assimilation network.
-Time-series transcriptome data and state-space modeling (e.g. Factor Graphs- DGF) was used to derive predictions network models for nitrate control of N-assimilation genes [Krouk 2010].
+Time-series transcriptome data and state-space modeling (e.g. Dynamic Factor Graphs- DFG) was used to derive predictions network models for nitrate control of N-assimilation genes [Krouk 2010].
 Network predictions – which were validated using out of sample data –was used to prioritize TFs induced “early” and at the top in the hierarchy for experimental testing (e.g. HRS1, HHO1, HHO2, HHO3) (Table 1).
 By contrast, TF hubs associated with organic-N regulation of N-assimilation pathway (e.g. CCA1, GLK1/2, WRKY1, bZip1) were identified based on TFtarget correlation (>0.8) and representation of cis-elements [Gutierrez 2008] [Nero 2009a].
 Remarkably, despite the different methods for their derivation, the top-ranking TF hubs of the nitrate vs. organic-N networks comprise two sub-clades of a single myb gene family, for which one member (HRS1) was also identified to be involved in phosphate signaling [Liu 2009] (Table X).
 This finding underscores the biological relevance of these TF hubs, and suggests that some may be involved in coordinating responses to nutrient signals (e.g. nitrate and phosphate).
 This hypothesis is supported by our preliminary results of HRS1 expression in transient assays (see Aim 1B), and attests to the biological relevance of the transient system.

 We will test the TFs as prioritized in Table X in the transient DEX-protoplast system, to rapidly identify their network targets genome-wide using a combined analysis of transcriptome and ChIP assays.
 This will enable us to: (i) validate TFtarget network predictions genome-wide, (ii) identify biological processes co-regulated with N-assimilation and (iii) provide validated TFtarget data to feed our machine learning pipeline in Aim 2.
 In each of the subaims, we provide preliminary data using one of these TFs as a proof-of-principle example for the approach.
+[I think we should stress the iterative nature of what we are doing]